rbmannchued/stm32-guitar-tuner/README.md

 ![Tuner Working Gif](/img/gifTunerCut.gif)

 # Usage
-After you clone the repo with submodules(and build libopencm3), Compile the code then flash the \
+After cloning the repo with submodules(and build libopencm3), Compile the code then flash the \
 binary to your ST-link:
 ```
 cd guitarTuner
 make
 make flashbin
 ```
-After that you will probably have to unplug and plug again your ST-link,and that is it now if your \
+After that you will probably have to unplug and plug again your ST-link,and that is it, now if your \
 connections are right you will see the nearest note, frequency detected and a bar that shows how \
 far you are from the note.